 Harmful pesticides and chemical fertilizers are prolific in the lawn care industry.
 They’re on shelves in garden and hardware stores, in tanks on the back of city trucks, and commonly used by all the conventional lawn services available to homeowners.
-Seeing (or smelling) chemical lawn pesticides and fertilizers is commonplace for most, and many people don’t question the use of them.
+Seeing (or smelling) chemical lawn pesticides and fertilizers is commonplace for most, and many people don’t question the use them.
 So why use organic lawn care instead of all of these readily available chemical pesticides and fertilizers?

 It’s true that non-organic pesticides do a good job of killing weeds; you can often see them working within hours of an application.
 And chemical fertilizers are often fast-acting, too.
-Of the most commonly used weed killers (herbicides), the majority of them are considered to be harmful to human, animal, wildlife and natural health.
+Of the most commonly used weed killers (herbicides), the majority of them are considered to be harmful to human, animal, wildlife, and natural health.
 And chemical lawn fertilizers aren’t without fault, either.
 They come with a whole host of problems, too.

 What’s the harm of synthetic chemical-based lawn care?